joergmschulz/docker-dovecot/README.md

 ````

 ## MM3
-if needed, this image contains a mailman3 environment.
+This image contains a mailman3 environment.
 External dependency: postgres database.
 see example dot env file.

 Define HAVE_MM3.
 set all MM3 variables as appropriate.
+If undefined, it *should* work properly.

 ## special firewall rules
 sudo ufw allow from 172.0.0.0/8 to mailout.${domain}.de port 1587